Exam Bulletin – Agent

 Required Identification: Accepted applicants are required to bring either photo identification (driver’s license) or two forms of signed documentation when they appear for the examination.

 Failure to complete any of the required forms or failure to appear for the scheduled test will result in elimination from the examination.
 All information submitted for consideration at every phase of the selection process must be accurate, complete and truthful and will be subject to verification.
 Any inaccuracy and/or omission may be considered intentional and may be cause for elimination from the examination and/or subsequent verification.

 All accepted applicants will receive a notice in the mail approximately two weeks prior to test date with pertinent information regarding the test.

 To apply for this examination, the following items must be mailed or filed in person at the California Department of Alcoholic Beverage Control by the cut-off date in order to be considered for this examination:

-- Unofficial College Transcripts (If applicable to meeting Minimum Qualifications).
+- Unofficial College Transcripts Are Required (If meeting Minimum Qualifications based on Education).
 Candidates will be required to submit official transcripts upon appointment to a position.

-- T-Score Results on official Letterhead from testing facility (See Examination Information Section for specific instructions)
+- T-Score Results on Official Letterhead from Testing Facility (See above Examination Information section for specific instructions)

 Completed applications and all required documents must be received or postmarked by the cut-off date.
 Dates printed on Mobile Bar Codes, such as the Quick Response (QR) codes available at the USPS, are not considered Postmark dates for the purpose of determining timely filing of an application.
 Applications may be personally delivered between the hours of 8:00 AM and 5:00 PM, Monday through Friday (except State holidays), to ABC Human Resources.
 Applications will not be accepted via email, fax, or inter-agency mail.